Home

 Steinkopf, situated in the Northern Cape of South Africa, traces its origins to the early 19th century.
-In approximately 1817, Reverend Johann Heinrich Schmelen, serving under the London Missionary Society, established a mission station in the region.
+In approximately 1817, Reverend Johann Heinrich Schmelen, serving under the London Missionary Society he established a mission station in the region.
 Initially, the headquarters of this mission were situated at the farm of Bezondermeid, located roughly 6 kilometers from the present-day town of Steinkopf.

 Reverend Schmelen, a man of faith and profound respect for his mentors, chose to name the mission station “Steinkopf” in honor of his German religious guide in London.
 This act of remembrance serves as a poignant reminder of the enduring influence of his spiritual journey.